mengzaiqiao/mengzaiqiao.github.io/content/post/working-with-me/index.md

 For system projects, you will be only focusing some topics that are related to the biomedical applications and healthcare technologies.

 For research projects, you can choose (or discuss with me to confirm) your project on areas of machine learning, knowledge graph, graph neural networks and natural language processing.
-However, you will need to have basic research skills, including machine learning, data science, python programing (such as Numpy, Matplotlib, PyTorch, Pandas, Scikit-Learn, etc.).
+However, you will need to have basic research skills, including machine learning, data science, python programming (such as Numpy, Matplotlib, PyTorch, Pandas, Scikit-Learn, etc.).

 ### If you find this page helpful, consider sharing it 🙌